Experienced Trial Attorney will listen to your version of the facts

-Experienced Civil Litigation and Trial attorney fighting for your rights
+Former Managing partner with 40+ years of experience in Civil Litigation and Trials fighting for your rights

-Experienced Civil Litigation and Trial attorney fighting for your rights
+Former Managing partner with 40+ years of experience in Civil Litigation and Trials fighting for your rights

-William Stone (“Bill”) was born and raised in Chicago, Illinois, and attended the Chicago Public School System.
-As a trial lawyer, Bill has managed over 40 civil trials and injunction hearings, including more than 10 jury trials as "first chair."
-He specializes in personal and professional liability, insurance coverage, and defense, and
+William Stone (“Bill”) was born and raised in Chicago, Illinois, and is a graduate of the Chicago Public School System.
+As a trial lawyer, he has managed over 40 civil trials and injunction hearings, including more than 10 jury trials as first chair.
+His practice includes: personal injury, professional liability, insurance coverage, and h

-Cited as an Illinois Super Lawyer by Chicago Magazine and Law & Politics and among the Top 5% of Lawyers in Illinois for 2001-2020 as published in Crain’s Chicago Business.
-Member of Leading Lawyers Net Work (1999-2023) and “AV” Peer Review Rated by Martindale-Hubbell (1992-2023).
+Recognized as an Illinois Super Lawyer by Chicago Magazine and Law & Politics, and ranked among the Top 5% of Lawyers in Illinois (2001-2026) by Crain's Chicago Business.
+Member of Leading Lawyers Network (1999-2026) and holds an "AV" Peer Review Rating from Martindale-Hubbell (1992-2026).
+Member of the Illinois Bar and the Supreme Court of the United States.

 Estate of Komacko v.
 Central Rent-A-Crane, et al, Cause No. 45C01-1106-CT-0091.
 (June 2012).
-The Estate of Komacko was the first case tried in Indiana where the Indiana Supreme Court allowed a video camera in the court room and the delayed web broadcasting of the trial to the general public.
-Komacko was a 14 day jury trial of an ironwork
+The Estate of Komacko was the first case tried in Indiana where the Indiana Supreme Court permitted a video camera in the courtroom and the delayed web broadcasting of the trial to the general public.
+Komacko was a 14-day jury trial concerning an

 Estate of Komacko v.
 Central Rent-A-Crane, et al, Cause No. 45C01-1106-CT-0091.
 (June 2012).
-The Estate of Komacko was the first case tried in Indiana where the Indiana Supreme Court allowed a video camera in the court room and the delayed web broadcasting of the trial to the general public.
-Komacko was a 14 day jury trial of an ironworker wrongful death case arising from a construction accident.
-The plaintiff asked the jury to award $16 million in damages and to find Bill’s client 60% at fault.
-Bill successfully persuaded the jury to apportion only 16% of fault against his client which resulted in a verdict of $1.3 million.
+The Estate of Komacko was the first case tried in Indiana where the Indiana Supreme Court permitted a video camera in the courtroom and the delayed web broadcasting of the trial to the general public.
+Komacko was a 14-day jury trial concerning an ironworker's wrongful death arising from a construction accident.
+The plaintiff requested a jury award of $16 million in damages and a finding that Bill's client was 60% at fault.
+Bill successfully persuaded the jury to apportion only 16% of fault against his client, resulting in a verdict of $1.3 million.

 Walsh Const.
 Co. of Illinois v.
 National Union Fire Ins.
 Co. of Pittsburgh, Pennsylvania, 153 F.3d 830, 1998 WL 557580, C.A.7 (Ill.), September 02, 1998 (No. 97-3059)